Oil Prices Waver as Supply Declines

-Oil prices fluctuated between gains and losses Wednesday, after storage data showed that crude inventories fell by less than some traders expected last week.
+Oil prices closed lower on Wednesday, after storage data showed that crude inventories fell by less than some traders expected last week.

 Continue Reading Below